strategineer/personal-website/content/books/2024-04-09/index.md

 ---
-title: "Lao Tzu: Tao Te Ching: A Book about the Way and the Power of the Way"
-authors: "Ursula K. Le Guin"
+authors: Ursula K. Le Guin
+books/tags:
+- philosophy
+- slay
 date: 2024-04-09
+params:
+  isbn13: '9781611807240'
 star_rating: 5
-books/tags:
-  - "philosophy"
-  - "slay"
+title: 'Lao Tzu: Tao Te Ching: A Book about the Way and the Power of the Way'
 ---

 The most well put together rendition of the Tao Te Ching I've read with